Apocalypto: Plot

-While hunting in the Mesoamerican rainforest, Jaguar Paw, his father Flint Sky, and their fellow tribesmen encounter a contingent of fleeing refugees.
-The group's leader explains that their lands were ravaged and asks for permission to pass through the jungle.
-Flint Sky notes that the refugees are sick with fear and urges Jaguar Paw to never allow fear to infect him.
+While hunting in the Mesoamerican rainforest, Jaguar Paw, his father Flint Sky, and their fellow tribesmen encounter a group of refugees fleeing from war and devastation.
+Returning to their village, Flint Sky notes that the refugees are sick with fear and urges Jaguar Paw to never allow the fear to infect him.
 Later that night, the tribe gathers around an elder who tells a prophetic story about a being who is consumed by an emptiness that cannot be satisfied, despite having all the gifts of the world offered to him.
 The being will continue blindly taking until there is nothing left in the world for him to take, and the world is no more.